-Underwriting is a risk management tool that medical funders implement as per the Medical Schemes Act of certain previously existing medical conditions.
+Waiting periods are a risk management tool that medical schemes implement as permitted by the Medical Schemes Act.

-Underwriting is the assessment of a new member or beneficiary's risk profile to determine whether waiting periods should be imposed with a view to reduce GEMS' exposure to anti-selective behaviour and non-disclosure.
+The risk profile of new members or beneficiaries is assessed to determine whether waiting periods should be imposed with a view to reduce GEMS' exposure to anti-selective behaviour and non-disclosure.

 A waiting period is a period during which a beneficiary is liable for contributions without having access to all or certain benefits.

 There are two types of waiting periods that GEMS may apply.

 These are: